-- (5) Subsection (4) does not affect a right or remedy the permitter may have against a licensee apart from this section. - (6) In this section-
+- (6) Subsection (5) does not affect a right or remedy a person may have against a licensee apart from this section. - (7) In this section-

 exclusive possession determination, for land, means an approved determination of native title under the Native Title Act 1993 (Cwlth) that includes a determination to the effect that native title rights and interests under the determination confer possession of the land on native title holders to the exclusion of all others.